rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-colour-content.md

 ><CITE>Printed in red, blue and black</CITE>

 >Example:
->`Quaderno 3 printed in dark blue ink; quaderno 4 printed in dark red ink; nuevo ser. n.
+><CITE>Quaderno 3 printed in dark blue ink; quaderno 4 printed in dark red ink; nuevo ser. n.
 1 issued in black, blue, red, purple and green inks; ott.
 1976 printed in purple ink; febbr.
-10, 1977 printed in medium blue ink`
+10, 1977 printed in medium blue ink</CITE>

 <a name="5.205.4.3">5.205.4.3</a> For incunabula, always record color printing if present (see [Colour content](/DCRMR/phys-desc/Colour-content/), [5.204.3.4](/DCRMR/phys-desc/Colour-content/#5.204.3.4)).

 ## 5.205.5 Details of hand coloring

-<a name="5.205.5.1">5.205.5.1</a> If publisher-issued hand coloring has been recorded as [Colour content](/DCRMR/phys-desc/Colour-content/), [5.204.4.4](/DCRMR/phys-desc/Colour-content/#5.204.4.4), make a note to indicate that the resource was hand colored before distribution.
+<a name="5.205.5.1">5.205.5.1</a> If publisher-issued hand coloring has been recorded as [Colour content](/DCRMR/phys-desc/Colour-content/), make a note to indicate that the resource was hand colored before distribution (see [5.204.4.4](/DCRMR/phys-desc/Colour-content/#5.204.4.4).
 Record the evidence used to determine that the hand coloring was applied before distribution, if it is not recorded in another part of the description.

 >Example:
 >Details of colour content: <CITE>With hand-colored wood engravings, as issued</CITE>